 Review and assess system performance;

-Establish and oversee the operation of a coordinated assessment system that complies with requirements established by HUD by Notice, and as outlined in the Coordinated Entry Policies and Procedures;
+Establish and oversee the operation of a coordinated entry system that complies with requirements established by HUD by Notice, and as outlined in the Coordinated Entry Policies and Procedures;

-Approve the MCoC designation of MCoC Lead Agency to serve as the Collaborative Applicant (s) to assist the Continuum of Care;
+Approve the MCoC designation of an organization to serve as the Collaborative Applicant (CA) to assist the MCoC;

-Approve the MCoC designation of a lead agency for the Homeless Management Information System, and ensure the HMIS is administered in compliance with requirements prescribed by HUD.
+Approve the MCoC designation of a lead agency for the Homeless Management Information System (HMIS), and ensure the HMIS is administered in compliance with requirements prescribed by HUD.

-Review applicable reports, standards, and documents, pertaining to the MCoC in order to support local year-round Continuum of Care planning of homeless and homeless prevention housing and services, and ensure compliance with HUD Regulations.
-Including by not limited to MCoC Governance, Board Bylaws and COC Written Standards for providing COC assistance;
+Review applicable reports, standards, and documents, pertaining to the MCoC in order to support local year-round MCoC planning for ending and preventing homelessness , and ensure compliance with HUD Regulations.
+Including by not limited to MCoC Governance, Board Bylaws, MCoC Written Standards, and other pertinent documents for providing CoC assistance;

 Provide guidance on HUD topics and policies to the MCoC;

-Support continuity in local year-round Continuum of Care planning for ending and preventing homelessness, including:
+Support continuity in local year-round MCoC planning for ending and preventing homelessness, including:

 Providing oversight [as the decision-making] body for the MCoC;

-Creating a systematic response to homelessness, which includes: year-round Continuum of Care planning; managing and monitoring performance and outcomes; continuous improvement; minimizing redundancies, maximizing impacts and expanding the universe of available resources; and ongoing documentation; and
+Creating a systematic response to homelessness, which includes: year-round MCoC planning; managing and monitoring performance and outcomes; continuous improvement; minimizing redundancies, maximizing impacts and improving the efficacy of resources used; and ongoing documentation; and

-Communicating and advocating to advance the homeless system in Maine.
+Communicating and advocating to advance the homeless response system in Maine.

 Identifies and recruits new Board members to ensure its commitment to a diverse board and staff that reflects the communities throughout the state of Maine.